aragon/community/README.md

 ## Purpose
 The purpose of this repo is to track suggested changes to Aragon community infrastructure.

-Here are examples of the kind of issues that are appropriate for this repo:
+Some examples of the kind of issues that are appropriate for this repo:

 - Suggesting a change to the rules of the Aragon subreddit
 - Suggesting the implementation of a new bot in Aragon Chat